HPC-Research-Lab/STMatch/ComparedSystems/GSI/README.md

 ---

-## Reprooduce the results in table 4
+## Reproduce the results in table 4
 All the test graphs and patterns are uploaded to this repo.
 The only thing you need to do is to compile the program.

     mkdir build